TikTok’s Parent Company Expected To Lose $6 Billion After App Banned In India

-TikTok may be hit very hard from a recent ban by the Indian government, a new report suggests.
+TikTok’s parent company may be hit very hard from a recent ban by the Indian government, a new report suggests.

 After India announced that the popular app was among close to 60 Chinese-based apps that were being banned in the country, a new report indicates that it could cost TikTok’s parent company as much as $6 billion.
-As The Economic Times reported, the tech giant ByteDance Ltd. is expected to lose the revenue from TikTok and two other popular apps that were targeted as part of a wider crackdown on Chinese products after violent border clashes between the two nations.
+As The Economic Times reported, the tech giant ByteDance Ltd. is expected to lose the revenue from TikTok and two other popular apps that were targeted as part of a wider crackdown on Chinese apps after violent border clashes between the two nations.

 As the report noted, the Indian government accused the Chinese companies of taking part in activities “prejudicial to sovereignty and integrity of India, defence of India, security of state and public order” in an announcement last month.
 The list of those banned included a number of popular social media and business apps.

 TikTok’s parent company was hit particularly hard.
-ByteDance is also the maker of the popular social media app Helo, which is offered in a number of Indian languages.
+ByteDance is also the maker of the popular social media app Helo, which is offered in a number of Indian languages and was also banned.

 As AndroidAuthority reported, it remains unclear just how the Indian government will enforce the ban, but the expected loss of revenue for TikTok’s parent company seems to suggest that it will have a devastating impact on the company.